lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 #### Staking Router Configuration

-In the `StakingRouter`, a new `withdrawalCredentialsType` property is proposed to be added to the module configuration.
-This property distinguishes modules that use 0x01 withdrawal credentials from modules that use 0x02 withdrawal credentials and support top-ups up to 2,048 ETH.
+It is proposed to add a new `withdrawalCredentialsType` property to the module configuration in the `StakingRouter`.
+This property would distinguish modules that use 0x01 withdrawal credentials from modules that use 0x02 withdrawal credentials and support top-ups up to 2,048 ETH.

 ```solidity
 struct StakingModule {